wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk-automatically.rst

 Automated custom WPK packages creation
 =======================================

-Wazuh provides an automated way of building WPK packages using docker so there is no need for any other dependency, to create a WPK package this way only docker and a X509 certificate are needed, in the case of Windows WPK a msi package is needed.
+Wazuh provides an automated way of building WPK packages using docker so there is no need for any other dependency.

+To create a WPK package this way only docker and a X509 certificate are needed, in the case of Windows WPK a msi package is needed.

 1. Get a X509 certificate and CA
 --------------------------------